lenastempfle/lenastempfle/content/publication/MINTY/index.md

 publication: In *Proceedings of AISTATS 2024*
 publication_short: ''

-abstract: Rule models are often preferred in prediction tasks with tabular inputs as they can be easily interpreted using natural language and provide predictive per- formance on par with more complex models.
-How- ever, most rule models’ predictions are undefined or ambiguous when some inputs are missing, forc- ing users to rely on statistical imputation models or heuristics like zero imputation, undermining the interpretability of the models.
-In this work, we propose fitting concise yet precise rule models that learn to avoid relying on features with missing val- ues and, therefore, limit their reliance on imputa- tion at test time.
-We develop MINTY, a method that learns rules in the form of disjunctions between vari- ables that act as replacements for each other when one or more is missing.
-This results in a sparse linear rule model, regularized to have small depen- dence on features with missing values, that allows a trade-off between goodness of fit, interpretabil- ity, and robustness to missing values at test time.
-We demonstrate the value of MINTY in experiments using synthetic and real-world data sets and find its predictive performance comparable or favorable to baselines, with smaller reliance on features with missing values.
+abstract: Rule models are often preferred in prediction tasks with tabular inputs as they can be easily interpreted using natural language and provide predictive performance on par with more complex models.
+However, most rule models’ predictions are undefined or ambiguous when some inputs are missing, forcing users to rely on statistical imputation models or heuristics like zero imputation, undermining their interpretability.
+In this work, we propose fitting concise yet precise rule models that learn to avoid relying on features with missing values and therefore limit their reliance on imputation at test time.
+We develop MINTY, a method that learns rules in the form of disjunctions between variables that act as replacements for each other when one or more is missing.
+This results in a sparse linear rule model, regularized to have minimal dependence on features with missing values, allowing a trade-off between goodness of fit, interpretability, and robustness to missing values at test time.
+We demonstrate the value of MINTY in experiments using synthetic and real-world datasets, showing that its predictive performance is comparable or favorable to baselines while reducing reliance on missing features.

 # Summary.
 An optional shortened abstract.
 summary: We propose MINTY, a rule-based model that learns to avoid reliance on missing features by using disjunctive rules as replacements, maintaining interpretability and predictive performance while reducing dependence on imputation.